Date of publish: Oct 28, 2021

 XR technologies have a tremendous potential to transform human perception and unlock possibilities beyond our imagination today.
 The advancements we are witnessing in computing technologies, network and data transmission, artificial intelligence, machine learning, and Voice processing, etc., are all coming together to make XR mainstream for the next decade.

-At HCL Engineering and R&D Services (ERS), we are committed to playing a leading role in this transformation journey.
+At HCLTech Engineering and R&D Services (ERS), we are committed to playing a leading role in this transformation journey.
 While we have already built interdisciplinary capabilities, industry-specific products and solutions, and partnerships to create a niche for us as a leader in the XR technology space, we continue to invest heavily in future technologies with a vision to lead transformation in the next decade.
 We could not be more excited to be part of the journey to uncover the future of XR and metaverse.